fluxcd/flux2/README.md

 ## Get started

-To get started with the GitOps Toolkit, start [browsing the documentation](https://toolkit.fluxcd.io) or get started with one of the following guides:
+To get started with Flux, start [browsing the documentation](https://toolkit.fluxcd.io) or get started with one of the following guides:

 - [Get started with GitOps Toolkit (deep dive)](https://toolkit.fluxcd.io/get-started/)
 - [Installation](https://toolkit.fluxcd.io/guides/installation/)